dtbullock/tc-jndi-madness/README.md

 As a control measure, we correctly configure `jdbc/good`.
 So we will get:

-- *UNKNOWN* if `jdbc/good` is not also well-obtained and 'ready for action' ... this would indicate that some our assumptions for the test are not in fact valid.
+- *UNKNOWN* if `jdbc/good` is not also well-obtained and 'ready for action' ... this would indicate that our assumptions for the test are not valid.

 ### Tomcat only
 This test is specific to Tomcat DBCP2 and will not work on